T-STAR: A Context-Aware Transformer Framework for Short-Term Probabilistic Demand Forecasting in Dock-Based Shared Micro-Mobility: Hyperparameter Tuning for Predictive Models

-For the STGCN models, in addition to the \textit{learning rate} and \textit{dropout rate}, we tuned the \textit{hidden channels} and the \textit{number of STGCN blocks}.
+For the STGCN and STGCN-VAE models, in addition to the \textit{learning rate} and \textit{dropout rate}, we tuned the \textit{hidden channels} and the \textit{number of STGCN blocks}.
 The \textit{number of STGCN blocks} corresponds to the number of spatio-temporal convolution blocks stacked sequentially, and thus controls the depth of the network.
 Increasing this depth can improve the model’s ability to capture higher-order and longer-range spatio-temporal dependencies, but it also increases computational cost and may raise the risk of overfitting.
 The \textit{hidden channels} parameter specifies the dimensionality of the latent feature representation within the STConvBlock backbone, thereby controlling the capacity of the model’s internal embeddings for each node and time step.
-Table \ref{tab:stgcn_hyperparams} shows the fine-tuned hyperparameters for STGCN models.
+Table \ref{tab:stgcn_hyperparams} shows the fine-tuned hyperparameters for STGCN models, and Table \ref{tab:stgcn_vae_hyperparams} shows those for STGCN-VAE models.
+Note that the number of STGCN blocks in STGCN-VAE is fixed to be two according to \cite{peng2025uncertainty}.